Zireael07/awesome-tabletop-rpgs/readme.md

 - [Lancer](https://massif-press.itch.io/corebook-pdf-free) - all the player facing rules (which are a majority of them) are free
 - [Lex Arcana](https://www.drivethrurpg.com/product/253285/Lex-Arcana-RPG--QuickStarter) - an awesome system set in alternate history Rome with an interesting system that allows for linear, pyramid or bell curves
 - [Mistborn](https://www.drivethrurpg.com/product_info.php?products_id=95856) - based on a book series of the same name, a d6 dice pool based system where you attempt to match any dice showing less than 6
+- [Mutant Chronicles](https://www.drivethrurpg.com/product/126929/Mutant-Chronicles-3rd-Edition-FREE-Quickstart) - an awesome 2d20 based system from Modiphius; starters for Dune and Star Trek licensed games are also available from DriveThru
 - [Mythic d6](https://kheperapublishing.files.wordpress.com/2018/06/mythicd6_khp034-quickstart.pdf) - a derivative of Opend6->Legend d6
 - [Perstoria](https://www.drivethrurpg.com/product/363032/Perstoria-Free-Sample) - a 2d6 based system
 - [Pip System](https://www.drivethrurpg.com/product/217218/Pip-System-QuickStart) - another Opend6 derivative that went in a different direction